berthubert/sqlitewrite/README.md

 # sqlitewriter
-csv-like storage to sqlite.
+csv-like storage to sqlite and PostgreSQL.
 Easy to use, type safe:

 ```C++
 SQLiteWriter sqw("example.sqlite3");